awie3di/docs/articles/quickstart/backend/java-spring-security/01-authorization.md

 ## Configure the Protected Endpoints

-The example below shows how to implement CRUD methods and a login route for the Photos resource.
+The example below shows how to implement CRUD (create, read, update and delete) methods and a login route for the Photos resource.

-For the CRUD method, you need authentication and specific scopes.
+For CRUD methods, you need authentication and specific scopes.

 In the `AppConfig` class, add route matchers to the snippet.
 The `hasAuthority()` method provides a way to specify the required scope for the resource.